TwinFan/XPMP2/README.md

 The original X-Plane Multiplay Library is the work of many fantastic people, with Ben Supnik, Chris Serio, and Chris Collins appearing in recent files and documentation.
-But the origins date back to 2004, and very likely many more were involed.
+But the origins date back to 2004, and very likely many more were involved.
 Thanks to all of them!

-This complete re-implementation honors all the basic concepts (so I hope) but makes use of X-Plane 11's modern
+This complete re-implementation honours all the basic concepts (so I hope) but makes use of X-Plane 11's modern
 [instancing concept](https://developer.x-plane.com/sdk/XPLMInstance/).
 Thus, it ports the idea of the library also into the times of Vulkan and Metal